littlethao/flashnotes/dbCheatSheet.md

 `$ gem install rails` to install the Rails gem.

-One way to tell rails that you will be using PostgreSQL as Database for your project is when you make a new Rails app:
+When setting up your new Rails app tell rails that you will be using PostgreSQL as Database.

 ##### The basic way: